LLNL/lbann/docs/layers/transform_layers.rst

       (``string``) Positions at which to slice tensor

-      Space-separated list of integers.
+      List of integers.
 Slice points must be in ascending order and the number of slice points must be one greater than the number of child layers.